Resource-Efficient Quantum Optimization via Higher-Order Encoding: Introduction

 Classical methods, including metaheuristics such as simulated annealing and tabu search \cite{kirkpatrickOptimizationSimulatedAnnealing,gloverUsersGuideTabu1993}, and commercial solvers like CPLEX and Gurobi \cite{IBMILOGCPLEX2024a, LeaderDecisionIntelligence} face significant limitations when confronting non-convex energy landscapes.
 Even relatively small problems (sometimes below 100 variables) remain computationally intractable for them \autocite{xuRelaxationsBinaryPolynomial2024, puchingerMultidimensionalKnapsackProblem2010,packebuschLowAutocorrelationBinary2016, danilovaRecentTheoreticalAdvances2022, burerNonconvexMixedintegerNonlinear2012,floudasGlobalOptimization21st2005}.

-Quantum algorithms, such as adiabatic quantum optimization \autocite{albashAdiabaticQuantumComputation2018a,ebadiQuantumOptimizationMaximum2022} and the Quantum Approximate Optimization Algorithm (QAOA) \cite{farhiQuantumApproximateOptimization2014} are poised to address these challenges.
+Quantum algorithms, such as adiabatic quantum optimization \autocite{albashAdiabaticQuantumComputation2018a,ebadiQuantumOptimizationMaximum2022} and the Quantum Approximate Optimization Algorithm (QAOA) \cite{farhiQuantumApproximateOptimization2014}, a digitized, trotterized variant of adiabatic quantum computing, are poised to address these challenges.
 This is predominantly done by exploiting mappings of COPs to QUBO models \autocite{lucasIsingFormulationsMany2014, goswamiSolvingOptimizationProblems2024, lai2024arbitraryqubooptimizationanalysis} which is further facilitated by modeling tools such as Pyqubo \cite{zaman2021pyqubo}.
 Previous studies \cite{Dominguez_2023, montanez-barreraUnbalancedPenalizationNew2024} have identified several practical limitations of QUBO formulations, including large qubit requirements, costly penalty terms for constraint enforcement, and consequently increased circuit depth with large CNOT gates, which motivate the search for more resource-efficient alternatives.

-In contrast, HUBO encodings directly incorporate such constraints and, therefore, can reduce resource demands.
-While demonstrated in specific settings, including protein folding and the traveling salesperson problem \cite{romeroBiasFieldDigitizedCounterdiabatic2024,glosSpaceefficientBinaryOptimization2022,romeroProteinFoldingAlltoall2025, chai2023simulatingflightgateassignment}, prior work has lacked a general framework.
+In contrast, binary encodings, that give rise to HUBO Hamiltonians, directly incorporate such constraints and, therefore, can reduce resource demands.
+At an intuitive level, each decision variable is represented by a compact binary register, so the single-value assignment is native to the encoding rather than enforced by an additional one-hot penalty term.
+While demonstrated in specific settings, including protein folding and the traveling salesperson problem \cite{romeroBiasFieldDigitizedCounterdiabatic2024,glosSpaceefficientBinaryOptimization2022,romeroProteinFoldingAlltoall2025, chai2023simulatingflightgateassignment, nagiesBoostingQuantumAnnealing2025}, prior work has lacked a general framework.
 Moreover, practical concerns remain regarding hardware implementation: higher-order terms formally require multiqubit interactions, whereas present quantum processors primarily support operations involving just one or two qubits at a time \cite{Wintersperger_2023, fausewehQuantumManybodySimulations2024}.
-In this work, we show how such circuits can be implemented entirely with single- and two-qubit gates.
+In this work, we use standard decompositions so that such circuits are compiled entirely into single- and two-qubit gates.